NHOrus/srwq-compilation/episode-08.md

 Kai lays out the DCs side of things: "Ryuune will grant us fully asylum here at the base, but only on the condition we fully join the DC and hand over all of our mechs, so that if the EFA come calling for us she can stick to her Californian Asylum strategy.
 Obviously, thats the safe and boring option, unless someone finally decides to wipe out this shithole of a base."

-"Otherwise, we're essentially renting ourselves out as mercaneries for the DC, and doing some of Ryuunes dirty work.
+"Otherwise, we're essentially renting ourselves out as mercenaries for the DC, and doing some of Ryuune's dirty work.
 She gave us a few options on that regard: We can go back with the two newcomers and support their operation to break out of the EFA blockade around TLI-"

 Irm nearly shits a brick.
 "No way!!
-We'll be recognised as the ones who captured Arado!
+We'll be recognized as the ones who captured Arado!
 We might as well give ourselves up to the EFA!"

 Kai sighs.
 "I'm just giving all the options Irm.
 Her other suggestion was to start the big search, looking for these targets the newcomers want found, she had a list of a few places to try."